terrelsa13/MUMC/README.md

 ## Step 5: Oh Yeah, Duh!
 ### Objective - Here are some subtlies to keep in mind when building Filter Statements

-Filter Statements which imply played media items with only negative play counts, like the ones below, will evalute as play_count=0 (i.e. unplayed).
+Filter Statements which imply played media items with only negative play counts, like the ones below, will be evaluted as play_count=0 (i.e. unplayed).

 * ...with a play count **<** **0**.
   - ...